 1. How many permits can a resident apply for?

 The number of permits each household can hold varies depending on the permit area, but most provide two permits (some only one).
 This figure is flexible and will be determined by local Councillors as part of the decision-making process.

-This cannot be confirmed as it is related to the enforcement requirements that would be determined following the current consultation, but in other all-day zones, the fees are currently £60 for one permit and a second permit costs £110.
-In zones that only operate for an hour or so, the fees are currently £30 for one permit and £55 for a second.
+Fees are related to the costs and enforcement requirements that are determined following consultation.
+In all-day zones, fees are currently £60 for one permit and a second permit costs £110.
+In zones that only operate for an hour or so, the fees currently cost £30 for one permit and £55 for a second.
 These fees compare well with private parking which is typically around £1,500 to £2,500 annually.

 Permits are issued to specific vehicles to prevent misuse.

-Permit parking prioritises parking for people who occupy local addresses, so if your road is affected by commuter parking then it is more likely that you would find parking close to your house.
-Permits prevent parking by non-residents who could park elsewhere, for example in dedicated car parks.
+Permit parking prioritises parking for people who occupy local addresses, so if your road is affected by commuter parking then a Permit Zone makes it more likely that you would find parking close to your house.
+Permits prevent parking by non-residents who could park elsewhere (for example, in dedicated car parks).